 How Much Does It Cost to Replace an AC Capacitor?

 The cost to replace and install a new capacitor varies greatly according to your unit’s make and model.
-There isn’t much to worry about financially when professionals do repairs.
+There isn’t much to worry about financially when professionals do cooling repairs.
 You should budget between $220 and $250 to replace your capacitor and repair your air conditioner, maintenance included.
 If you’re using a branded machine and want to utilize their parts, the price can rise to over $400.
 If that is out of your price range, there are many cheaper options that don’t compromise capacitor efficacy.

 How We Can Help

-For three generations, Triple A Air Conditioning & Heating has offered excellent heating and cooling services to families in Flower Mound and Irving, Texas.
+For three generations, Triple A Air Conditioning & Heating has offered excellent cooling and heating services to families in Flower Mound and Irving, Texas.
 We are pleased to inform our clients that we have been named to the Aggie 100 and won a humanitarian award.
 Additionally, we have a BBB A+ rating.
 Our high-quality heating and conditioning services enable homeowners in the counties of Denton and Dallas to maintain comfort all year long.

 Along with offering top-notch service, we also provide some of the most outstanding warranties in the industry, such as a complete money-back guarantee on AC system installs.
 We guarantee that any new system we install will cool your house to 75° on a 100° day and heat it to 78° on a 20° day.
 This is known as our 100-Degree Comfort Guarantee.
 If not, the system will be replaced to make sure it does!
 In addition, our staff has undergone background checks, drug tests, and extensive training to provide you with the superior service you deserve.